-Version Date Details of amendments 1 Dec 2019 CG 501 revision 1 replaces CG 501 revision 0.
-This full document has been re-written to make it compliant with the new Highways England drafting rules.
-Revision 1 contains a minor revision to Table 8.6.4N3.
+Version Date Details of amendments 2 Mar 2020 Revision 2 (March 2020) Revision to update references and typographical errors in clauses 3.18 and 3.19 where formation has been changed to sub-formation.
+Clause 3.9 from previous revision related to performance requirements specified in the design of a kerb and gully drainage system has been deleted as it is superfluous.
+Revision 1 (December 2019) contains a minor revision to Table 8.6.4N3.
 The stated suspended solids % removal for dry/detention basins has been amended from 5% to 50% which was a typographical error.
 Clause 4.10 that referenced IAN 161 has been deleted as this was a cyclical reference and is not required.
+Revision 0 (October 2019) CG 501 replaces HD 33/16 and TA 80/99.
+This full document has been re-written to make it compliant with the new Highways England drafting rules.